 Sierra Leone August 2017 Mudslide AFTERMATH

 In the early morning of August 14th, 2017 heavy rain flooded the city of Freetown, Sierra Leone which caused a mudslide that claimed the lives of approximately 1000 people of whom 109 were children, 600 individuals uncounted for/missing, and left over 2000 displaced citizens.
 We are raising funds to provide long term relief to victims in all of the communities affected by this tragedy.

 A majority of the funds raised was used to provide immediate unmet needs like sleeping bags, blankets, food, clothing, hygiene products, diapers, water, and medical supplies to families in shelters around the city and in Regent, Kamayama, Kanikay, Kroo Bay, Lumley, Brooksfield, Kingtom, Kolleh Town, and other affected areas.

 One of our communities and schools in Kroo Bay, Freetown Sierra Leone was also affected by this disaster and our team on the ground reported that 56 homes were damaged, 113 individuals affected of which 82 were school-aged children.
-As other students prepared to start school in late September 20147, 82 of our students wondered if they would be able to return to school due to severe flooding in their school; Kroo Bay Community Primary School.
-With your donations, not only were we able to get the school back to standard, but we were also able to purchase classroom supplies and all 82 students were provided the essential school supplies they needed and
+As other students prepared to start school in late September 2017, 82 of our students were left to wonder if they would be able to return to school due to severe flooding in their school; Kroo Bay Community Primary School.
+Thanks to you, not only were all 82 children able to go back to classroom with essential supplies and uniforms, we were also able to purchase classroom supplies.

-Donate today and help restore hope in broken communities.
+Donate today and help restore hope in shattered communities.
 Your donations to this campaign are tax-deductible under IRS Code 501c(3) and EIN:46-1403741.

-Our Emergency Response Team in Sierra Leone reported the following as of 08/18/2017.
+Our Emergency Response Team in Sierra Leone reported the following a few days after the mudslide ( 08/18/2017).